 But most of Obamacare's savings is because it made sure 95 percent of U.S. citizens had health insurance.
 It reduced health care costs by making preventive health care affordable for the 33 million who had no coverage.
 They didn't have to wait until their illness became so critical that they used the hospital emergency room as their primary care provider.
 That slowed the increase in national health care costs for everyone.

 Obamacare taxes and other fees also offset the cost of the program.
-Here's a summary of all the ways the ACA saved money.
+Here's a summary of all the ways the CBO estimated that the ACA saved money.

 Reduce Medicare Payments by $335 Billion

 Every year, Medicare agrees on certain payment rates for covered services to health care providers.
 These annual updates were reduced by 21 percent, saving $196 billion.
 Hospital groups agreed to give up their portion of $155 billion.
 They expected to make $170 billion by having to treat fewer uninsured patients.

 Another $136 billion was saved by reducing Medicare Advantage overpayments.
 This private health plan covers one in five seniors.
 Medicare Advantage cost 13 percent more than traditional Medicare.
 Savings started in 2011.

 Charge Extra Fees to Drug Companies Net $107 Billion